Leah Remini Looks Lovely In New Instagram Snap, Shares ‘King Of Queens’ Memories

 Leah Remini looked lovely in a new Instagram snap as she faced the camera head-on and shared a happy grin with her 2.9 million social media followers.
-The actress, author, and activist posted the pic along with a touching caption where she shared some of her favorite memories from the classic television series King of Queens, the CBS series which Leah starred in alongside Kevin James and Jerry Stiller from the years 1998 through 2007.
+The actress, author, and activist posted the pic along with a touching caption where she shared some of her favorite memories from the classic television series King of Queens.
+Leah starred in the CBS series alongside Kevin James and Jerry Stiller from 1998 through 2007.

 In the photo, the 50-year-old was stunning.
-She had her head tilted slightly towards the right and her chin down to get the most flattering angle to showcase her beautiful features.
+She had her head tilted slightly toward the right and her chin down to get the most flattering angle to showcase her beautiful features.
 The actress appeared to have applied some light makeup for the selfie image.
 Her eyebrows appeared to have been filled in with pencil to accent their high arch.
 Leah’s almond-shaped eyes were enhanced further with what appeared to be the application of dark eyeliner around the perimeter of her eyes.
 Her eyelashes were lengthened with what looked like lots of mascara.
-Brown-toned eyeshadow was extended outward from the corners of Leah’s eyes to enhance their shape.
+Brown-toned eye shadow was extended outward from the corners of Leah’s eyes to enhance their shape.

 View this post on Instagram